shieldgenerator7/DnD-Stories/RealmOfMortana/RealmOfMortana.md

 “Are you… are you spying on me?”

 “I get asked that a lot.”
 The shopkeeper chuckled.
-“The book is 15 silver.”
+“The book is 10 silver.”
 She handed it to Armstig, who tossed her a gold piece.
-“Thanks for the tip.
+“Thanks for the business.
 Don’t worry, your secret is safe with me.”
 She winked, handing him a brown paper cover.

 “Thanks.”
 Armstig installed the cover on the book, masking what he was reading.
 He wandered around the streets, engrossed by the pictures and the words in the book.
 The pictures were graphic, *very* graphic, to the point that Armstig grew a bulge under his shorts.
 He bumped into someone just then.
 “Oh, sorry!”